Cellularity of KLR and weighted KLRW algebras via crystals: Some consequences of sandwich cellularity

-\begin{proof} The action of a detour permutation $\bT$ in $\Face(\blam)$ on $\RDlam$ is invertible, so its image in $\RLlam$ is nonzero.
+\begin{proof} As noted already in the proof of \autoref{P:ConsequencesInde}, the action of every a detour permutation $\bT\in\Face(\blam)$ on $\RDlam$ is invertible by \autoref{L:ProofsKLRIsomorphismTwo} and \autoref{P:ProofsDetour}, so its image in $\RLlam$ is nonzero.
 Conversely, any face permutation $\bT\in\Face(\ppath,\ppath[\bmu])$ for $\bmu\ne\blam$ is in the image of a map from $\RPlam[\bmu]\to\RDlam$, so the image of this permutation in $\RLlam$ is zero.
 Hence, the detour permutations index a basis of $\RLlam$.
 Finally, as in the proof of \autoref{T:ConsequencesCanonicalBasis}, the detour permutations have degree zero, so $\RLlam$ is concentrated in degree zero and $\grdim\RLlam$ is equal to the number of detour permutations. \end{proof}

 \begin{Example} Let $\quiver$ be a quiver of type $\typea$.
 Then $\RLlam$ is one dimensional for all $\blam\in\CrystalVertices$.
 This follows because the only nontrivial faces of $\crystalgraph[\bfweight]$ are nonadjacent squares by \autoref{P:FiniteTypesSSR}, which are excluded by \autoref{D:ConstructionChoice}.(c).
 By \autoref{Eq:ConstructionTypeC3}, if $\quiver$ is a quiver of type $\typec[3]$ and $\bfweight=\fweight[1]$, then $\WAc[4]$ is semisimple and it has a two dimensional simple module with residue sequence $1232$. \end{Example}